Recruitment for this study has now closed.

 - Scientific evidence has shown a link between inflammation and depression.
 We also know that stress alters the immune system, and that the immune system may be important in the link between stress and depression.

-- We aim to recruit approximately 30 people currently experiencing depression and 30 people who have never experienced depression to attend for a study visit.
+- We aim to recruit approximately 30 people currently experiencing depression and taking antidepressants, 30 people currently experiencing depression but not on antidepressants, and 30 people who have never experienced depression, to attend for a study visit.

 What does this study involve?

-- You will be asked to make one visit to the study site, which is on the Addenbrooke’s Hospital campus in Cambridge, UK.
+- You will be asked to make one visit to one of the study sites, on either the Addenbrooke’s Hospital campus in Cambridge, or the CPFT Windsor Research Unit located on the Fulbourn Hospital Site, UK.

 - You will have to fast overnight (10 hours) before the study visit.